Masamasamasashito/n8n-docker-postgresql/README.md

 ### 1. Updated Docker image tags to `latest` / `*-alpine`

+This was changed in the docker-compose.yml file.
 This fork switches all service image tags to `latest` or `*-alpine`.
 The intention is to reduce the likelihood of running outdated images by pulling newer upstream updates (including security patches) when the containers are recreated.

 **Important considerations:**